TheOtherGuys-Hakchi-Projects/Hakchi_Advanced_Music_Hack/mod/readme.md

 --------------------------------
-Name: Hakchi Advanced Music Hack (USB only)
+Name: Hakchi Advanced Music Hack
 Creator: Swingflip, Bslenul, ThanosRD
 Category: UI
 --------------------------------

 This module will disable NES/SNES Mini's default menu music and randomly play as much custom music you want, located on your external USB/SD drive...

 > **Note:** This is intended for USB-HOST set ups only.
-The reason is because each decent sized and quality WAV file is approximately 10mb.
-Each "track" is duplicated twice so if you have 5 songs each at 10mb you will be using up 50mb space.
-This isn't a good idea when running solely on NAND...
+The reason is because each decent sized and quality WAV file is approximately 10mb. however, if you want, you can use this mod with nand.

 ## New Features